jdrichards-pursuit/deploy-global-detective/README.md

 1. The app should be free to download, informative and be available on any mobile device.

-2. As a user, the search button must directly lead me to platforms that correlate to my filtered request.
+2. As a user, ?

-3. As a user, signing up to log-in, must be clearly advantageous than anyone who doesn't.
+3. As a user, ?

-4. As a repeat user, at least two platforms that help me discovery new music, should be included.
+4. As a repeat user, ?

-5. As an avid user, the app needs to point me in the right direction for platforms that build community.
+5. As an avid user, ?

-6. As a user, I want a platform highlighting upcoming concerts/shows before they're in my area.

-7. As a user, I want to a platform that alerts me on new LP/single releases.

-8. As a user, I want to be able to also search for different platforms based on varying musical needs.

-9. As a user, there must be a diverse range of platform options to peruse through!

 ## User Personas: